Home Houseplants Philodendron Jungle Boogie

 Toxicity

-Like other Philodendrons, the Jungle Boogie is toxic to both humans and animals if parts are consumed.
+Like other Philodendrons, consuming parts of the Jungle Boogie can be toxic to humans and animals.
 While usually non-lethal, it can trigger oral swelling and digestive distress.

 Jungle Boogie Philodendron Flower